linode/docs/docs/applications/puppet/set-up-puppet-master-agent.md

 ## Set Up the Puppet Master

-1. Enable the `puppetlabs-release` repository on Ubuntu 14.04, unpackage it, and update your system:
+1. Enable the `puppetlabs-release` repository on Ubuntu 14.04, unpackage it, and update your system.
+This process downloads a `.deb` file which in turn will configure the repositories for you:

         wget https://apt.puppetlabs.com/puppetlabs-release-trusty.deb
         dpkg -i puppetlabs-release-trusty.deb